WiktorSa/Computer-Architecture/README.md

 # Computer-Architecture
 Programs written for the course Computer Architecture (laboratory) at the Wrocław University of Science and Technology (Politechnika Wroclawska)

-Every program is written in MARS MIPS simulator
+Every program is written in MARS MIPS simulator.

+Task 6 - basic calculator (only integers)
+Task 7 - advanced calculator (more operations, also included float numbers) Task 8 - calculator than when given an equation (like 2 + 2 * 3) will give the correct result Task 9 - calculator that also handles all the exceptions (like division by 0)

 Descryption of every task is in the file tasks.pdf (in polish language)